 Fitbit is far beyond many of its competitors in terms of sleep tracking, offering data from four stages of sleep - and we've found it's often very accurate (measured using a sleepless toddler, as it happens).
 Despite the Versa Lite Edition not being as subtle as the Inspire HR in terms of size, we've had no issues wearing it to sleep every night either, which makes it a great 24-hour device.

 As a smartwatch, the Versa Lite Edition is nowhere near as advanced as the likes of Apple Watch or Wear OS devices, though what it lacks in smartwatch features - mainly the apps available, what you can do with received notifications and payment options - it makes up for in ease of use and good fitness features.

 - Fitbit app

-Within the Fitbit app, it's also possible to change clock faces and download apps for the Versa Lite Edition, offering another level of customisation.
-You can read our Fitbit tips and tricks for more detail on the Fitbit app and what it offers.
+Within the Fitbit app, it's also possible to change clock faces and download apps for the Versa Lite Edition, offering another level of customisation, though as we mentioned previously, the options aren't as rich as other smartwatches like Apple Watch or Wear OS devices.

 Rather than delve into too much software here, you can read our Fitbit tips and tricks for more detail.